 THE PROSECUTION OF GARRETT SMITH: TRIAL BY KABUKI THEATER

-VPD Officer Ly Yong was first to arrive at the Smith home at 11:27 PM on June 2nd, 2013.
-According to case records, Yong was heavily involved in locating, arresting and transporting Smith to jail in the early morning hours of June 3rd, and was not cleared from booking until approximately 3 AM.
+Vancouver Police Officer Ly Rotha Yong was first to arrive at the Smith home at 11:27 PM on June 2nd, 2013.
+According to case records, Yong was heavily involved in locating, arresting and transporting Smith to jail in the early morning hours of June 3rd, and was not cleared from Clark County Jail booking until approximately 3 AM.

-While Detective Aldridge built a cohesive drama in three parts to enter into record as the corroborating testimony of three law enforcement officers, the fabrication created a bumpy road during deposition interviews and at trial.
+While Detective Aldridge built a cohesive drama in three parts allegedly to enter fraudulently into record as the corroborating testimony of three separate law enforcement officers, the alleged fabrications created a bumpy road during witness interviews, pre-trial hearings and at trial.
 Sgt.
 Hamlin and Officer Yong were not able to accurately testify to what had been written on their behalf by Kabuki performer, Detective Aldridge.
-The Prosecuting Attorney called Aldridge back to the stand 7 times during trial –more than any other witness for prosecution or defense—to “rehabilitate” testimony made by her colleagues that conflicted with the narrative she had provided in each of their names.
+The Prosecuting Attorney called Aldridge back to the stand 7 times during trial –more than any other witness for prosecution or defense—to “rehabilitate” testimony made by her colleagues and other State’s witnesses that conflicted with the narrative Aldridge reportedly created.

-This is just one of a long list of behaviors in the State’s case against John Garrett Smith that raises ethical questions.
+Detective Aldridge’s alleged impersonation of other law enforcement officers is just one in a list of problems with the State’s case against John Garrett Smith that raises serious ethical questions.
 It may be common practice for officers to write police reports for other officers.
-Public records disclosure revealed that Detective Aldridge has authored a probable cause statement for another officer before.
-She sent it completed and ready for his signature through email after which he thanked her for the favor.
-However, the example here demonstrates an escalation of dishonesty that qualifies as subornation of perjury and fraud upon the court.
-This bad act, and others, effectively deprived Garrett Smith of his right to a fair trial.
+However, the example here demonstrates an escalation of alleged dishonesty that, if founded, would qualify as subornation of perjury and fraud upon the court.
+This alleged bad act, and others committed by Detective Sandra Aldridge—including alleged perjury, alleged witness intimidation, and alleged fabrication of evidence—effectively and allegedly deprived John Garrett Smith of his right to a fair trial.